 The Delta Air Lines Business Class cabin will feature 32 seats, split across eight rows.
 Due to its spacious 1-2-1 configuration, each seat will offer direct access to the aisles.

-Each Delta One (Business Class) seat will feature a sliding door that delivers total privacy and transforms the space into a fully-enclosed suite.
-The new suite will also include storage compartments for shoes, headphones and laptops; universal power outlet and USB port and an 18-inch in-flight entertainment monitor.
-For sleeping, the seat becomes flatbed which will be covered in a memory foam mattress and the airline’s signature Westin Heavenly bedding.
+Each Delta One (Business Class) seat will feature a sliding door that delivers total privacy and transforms the space into a fully enclosed suite.
+The new suite will also include storage compartments for shoes, headphones, and laptops, a universal power outlet and USB port, and an 18-inch in-flight entertainment monitor.
+For sleeping, the seat becomes flatbed, covered in a memory foam mattress and the airline’s signature Westin Heavenly bedding.

 Delta Premium Select which I have reviewed.
-This which offers more personal space with up to 38 inches of pitch, seat width of 18.5 inches, seven inches of recline and adjustable leg and headrests.
-Customers will arrive well-rested thanks to upgraded pillows, blankets and amenity kits to give them all the travel essentials they need to settle in.
+This offers more personal space with up to 38 inches of pitch, a seat width of 18.5 inches, seven inches of recline, and adjustable leg and headrests.
+Customers will arrive well-rested, thanks to upgraded pillows, blankets, and amenity kits to give them all the travel essentials they need to settle in.

 It is worth reading my tips on how to find cheaper First or Business Class flight tickets to and from North America for a way to save around 20% on your next First or Business Class flight booking.